anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 ## A statement of need ##

+### Overview of AnomalyDetectionApp ###
+AnomalyDetectionApp is an anomaly detection python library that is based on the ensemble learning algorithm to derive better predictions.
+It combines the predictions of multiple independent anomaly detection models such as Isolation Forest, DBSCAN, ThymeBoost, One-Class Support Vector Machine, Local Outlier Factor and TADGAN.
+Then, it returns the output according as the average prediction of the individual models is above a certain threshold.

+Process Flow Diagram:

-### What is AnomalyDetectionApp? ###
+### Features ###

-AnomalyDetectionApp is a library that is an ensemble of multiple independent anomaly detection models to derive better predictions.
-Isolation forest
-DBSCAN
-ThymeBoost
-One-Class Support Vector Machine
-LOF
-Tadgan

-more accurate predictions
+1. Provides more accurate anomaly predictions.
-Overview of AnomalyDetectionApp
+2. Suggests hyperparameters for each anomaly detection model.

 ### Target audience ###

+AnomalyDetectionApp should be of interest to readers, mainly within the area of data science.

 ## Installation instructions ##